Dambulla | The Golden Rock Temple

-Rajamaha Temple of Rangiri Dambulla (Golden Rock Temple) Located north of Kandy and considered by most to be the centre point of Sri Lanka.
+Rajamaha Temple of Rangiri Dambulla (Also known as the Golden Rock Temple or Dambulla Cave Temple) is located north of Kandy and considered by most to be the centre point of Sri Lanka.
 Dambulla is a town built around a vast isolated rock mass and a World Heritage City, declared by UNESCO.

 The name Dambulla derives from Damba – Rock and Ulla – fountain.
 One sees the incessant drip of water from the fountain within the main image house.